-First, I will list schools that are selective because they are extremely popular and can only choose the strongest overall applicants.
-I’ve only included schools that have acceptance rates under 10 percent.
-I’ll list them in descending order, starting with the most selective school.
+First, I'll list some schools that have low admission rates because they're extremely popular and can only choose the strongest overall applicants.
+These schools are listed in descending order, starting with the most selective school.

-|College Name||Acceptance Rate||Average GPA||Average SAT||Average ACT|
+|School Name||Acceptance Rate||Average GPA||Average SAT||Average ACT|

 Specialized Selective Schools

-|College Name||Acceptance Rate||Average GPA||Average SAT/ACT||Why Is It So Selective?|
+|School||Acceptance Rate||Average GPA||Average SAT/ACT||Why Is It So Selective?|

-|Curtis Institute of Music||4.8%||Not reported||Not reported||This school is only looking for the most elite music students, and admission is “based on artistic promise alone."
-Curtis Institute also provides a full tuition scholarship to all of its students.
+|Curtis Institute of Music||2%||Not reported||Not reported||This school is only looking for the most elite music students, and admissions are "based on artistic promise alone."
+Curtis Institute also provides a full tuition scholarship to all students.
 These factors combined create an acceptance rate below that of even the most competitive colleges on the first list.|

-|The Juilliard School||8.4%||Not reported||Not reported||Like Curtis Institute of Music, Juilliard is only looking for a very specific and very talented subset of students.
-Students must audition for faculty members as a part of the application process, and performance standards are extraordinarily high.|
+|The Juilliard School||7%||Not reported||Not reported||Like the Curtis Institute of Music, Juilliard is only looking for a very specific and very talented subset of students.
+Students must audition for faculty members as part of the application process, and performance standards are extraordinarily high.|

-|US Military Academy (West Point)||9.5%||3.74||1894 / 29||West Point has such a low acceptance rate because it requires students to pass muster in other ways besides earning high test scores and grades.
-Applicants must complete a physical fitness assessment where they have to do as many pushups as they can in two minutes (for me, this would be about 0.5), run a mile as fast as possible, and do a few other tests for agility and strength.
-They also have to apply for a nomination from a congressperson or senator from their state or from the vice president.
-Only students’ whose requests for nominations are granted will be offered a spot at West Point.|
+|US Military Academy (West Point)||11%||3.90||1320 / 31||West Point has such a low acceptance rate because it requires students to pass muster in other ways besides earning high test scores and grades.
+Applicants must complete a physical fitness assessment in which they have to do as many push-ups as they can in two minutes (for me, this would be about 0.5), run a mile as fast as possible, and do a few other tests for agility and strength.
+They also have to apply for a nomination from a congressperson, a senator, or the vice president.
+Only students whose requests for nominations are granted will be offered a spot at West Point.|

 West Point graduation looks fun, but they're actually throwing up their hats in a very specific military formation.
 This is a tactic used to confuse and distract the enemy with its appearance of reckless exuberance.

-To have a solid chance of acceptance at one of the non-specialized selective colleges, you will need to take the most difficult classes throughout high school while earning very high grades.
+To have a solid chance of acceptance at one of the non-specialized selective colleges, you'll need to take the most difficult classes throughout high school while earning very high grades.
 As you can see by the average GPAs for admission at these schools, it's expected that most students will have high school transcripts dominated by As.

 Even at non-specialized schools (but especially at specialized schools), it's important to show excellence in one academic or extracurricular area if you want to stand out from the crowd.
-Since you're competing with so many applicants, and most of them will have academic credentials that are just as good as yours, you need to find a way to demonstrate your value as a member of the college community that goes beyond grades and test scores.
+Since you're competing with so many applicants, and most of them will have academic credentials that are just as good as yours, you'll need to find a way to demonstrate your value as a member of the college community that goes beyond grades and test scores.

-These schools appreciate passion, drive, and outside-the-box thinking.
+The most selective schools appreciate passion, drive, and outside-the-box thinking.
 If you can develop a specialization that shows them that you possess those qualities, your chances of acceptance will be very strong.